Blog Layout

 In their defense, a tenant may try to avoid eviction by alleging any of the following exceptions to the California eviction laws:

 • The eviction process was unlawful.
-When trying to evict a tenant, a landlord must carefully follow all stipulations laid out in the California Code.
+When trying to evict a tenant, a landlord must carefully follow all stipulations laid out in the California eviction laws Code.
 If, as the landlord, you fail to do so, the tenant eviction will be invalidated.
 For example, when evicting a tenant for avoiding rent payments, you must serve them a 3 days’ notice before going to the California courts.
 If you fail to do so and move to court directly, the eviction case will be dismissed

 • If a court decides you used “self-help” methods.
 Only a court order can prompt the removal of a tenant from their rented premises.
 Attempting to remove a tenant in any other way, like changing locks or shutting off utilities, would be illegal.
 If you try to use such methods, your tenant could sue you for damages